mrautlan/Genapp/cics-genapp/automated-Integration-Test-Pack/README.md

 # **Virtualised Integration Testcase Creation Description**
 Powered by IBM Wazi Virtual Test Platform

-## Record The Following Tests to Run a VTP Ingration Test This Application
+## Record The Following Tests to Run a VTP Integration Test This Application

 ### INQUIRE CUSTOMER
-> customer record 1 with full data
+> customer record 1 with full data returned

 > customer record 20 with only required fields